ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 > divide the meridian is not only the ***shortest-length*** path, but
 > also the ***shortest-time*** path.

-The justification for the above assertion is that no matter what in velocity occurs at the separation between the low and high velocity zones, Note that
+The justification for the above assertion is that no matter how large the jump in velocity occurring at the separation between the low and high velocity zones, Note that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExMDE3OTUwOSwtMTYyMDgzMzcyNiw3OD
+eyJoaXN0b3J5IjpbLTE0OTA1NTAxNjIsLTE2MjA4MzM3MjYsNz
-czOTMwMywxNDQ3NjkwMjAzLDU3MTMyMTA4LDEzNjQ5MDczNDcs
+g3MzkzMDMsMTQ0NzY5MDIwMyw1NzEzMjEwOCwxMzY0OTA3MzQ3
-MTYzODc3MTUyNywtODUzOTIwNTUxXX0=
+LDE2Mzg3NzE1MjcsLTg1MzkyMDU1MV19
 -->